fourstix/GFX-1802-Library/README.md

 * gfx_adj_bounds    - adjust the x,y co-ordinates to remain within the display height and width.
 * gfx_check_overlap - validate that x,y co-ordinates and height and width are within the display height and width.
 * gfx_adj_cursor    - adjust the x,y co-ordinates, if needed, so the next character is drawn entirely within the display height and width.
+* gfx_dimensions    - get the maximum x,y values for the rotated display

 ## API Registers:
 * r7.1 = origin y (row value, 0 to device height-1)